aquasecurity/starboard/CONTRIBUTING.md

 ```

 If the Starboard Operator appears in this list, the catalog was successfully parsed and it is now available to install.
-Follow the installation instructions for [OLM](https://aquasecurity.github.io/starboard/operator/installation/olm/).
+Follow the installation instructions for [OLM][starboard-install-olm].
+Make sure that the Subscription's `spec.source`
-Make sure that the Subscription's `spec.source` property refers to the `starboard-catalog` source instead of `operatorhubio-catalog`.
+property refers to the `starboard-catalog` source instead of `operatorhubio-catalog`.

 You can find more details about testing Operators with Operator Framework [here][olm-testing-operators].